aida-ugent/MaxEntComb/README.md

 source [minFunc](https://www.cs.ubc.ca/~schmidtm/Software/minFunc.html) package for unconstrained differentiable multivariate optimization by M. Schmidt.
 For convenience, this packages is already included in the `/matlab` folder.

+**Note:** The Python MaxEntComb code was extensively tested under Python 2.7.x.
+We therefore recommend this setting in order to obtain the best possible results.
+The code also works for other version of Python >=3.6 but it has not been thoroughly tested.

 ## Usage

 ### Running MaxEnt Python:
 A `maxentcomb` CLI command is added on `pip install` which runs the model.
-The file takes the following
+The command takes the following
 parameters:
 ```text
   -h, --help                Show this help message and exit.